 One of Europe’s last true wilderness areas, Sarek National Park is situated north of the Arctic Circle in Swedish Lapland.
-It’s one of those places where everything seems to be big………valleys, glaciers, mountains, rivers and animals (e.g. bears, moose and lots of reindeer).
-Established in 1909, Sarek was Sweden’s first designated National Park, and due to its remote and largely trail-less nature, it has remained the province of experienced hikers, climbers and cross country skiers ever since.
+It’s one of those places where everything seems to be big – valleys, glaciers, mountains, rivers and animals (e.g. bears, moose and lots of reindeer).
+Established in 1909, Sarek was one of Sweden’s first designated National Parks, and due to its remote and largely trail-less nature, it has remained the province of experienced hikers, climbers and cross country skiers ever since.
 I put together the hike described below in 2009, as part of a longer 140 mile (225 km) route that combined Sarek, with the northern section of the Kungsleden.
-All information has been updated as of February, 2017.
+All information has been updated as of June, 2018.

 Avg.Time : 5 to 7 days

 Start / Finish :

 - Akka – Saltoluokta

 - I combined this route with the scenic northern section of the Kungsleden, which starts in Abisko and finishes in Vakkotavare.
 Together they made for a fantastic 225 km (140 miles) hike through some of the most beautiful wilderness in Lapland.